 top of page

-Why competitors learn to fly in Robinson R22
+Learning to fly in a Robinson R22 Helicopter: The Pros and Cons

 Pro: Robinson R22